 The old assessment rolls for the City of Oshkosh are at the Oshkosh Public Museum.
 You will need to make an appointment with Archivist Scott Cross to use these.
 For rural area, the rolls are at the Area Research Center, UW-O Polk Library.
 Contact Archivist Joshua Ranger.

-Additional information on finding property tax rolls and assessment lists and what information they will provide can be found on the Wisconsin Historical Society's web site.
+Additional information on preserving your home and property can be found on the Wisconsin Historical Society's web site.